SaraTisell/wwq/README.md

 * 404 page
   * A link back to the home page will be implemented on the 404 page.

-*Home Page*

-* Content
+##### Home Page

+*Content*
 * Welcome text and short description about the site.
 * Button for opening the rules in an modal.
   * The user will be challenged with 10 different questions, where each question has three options and one correct answer.
   * The user has 10 seconds to answer each question before it self moving to the next question and no score will be collected.
   * If the user select the correct answer the score will be increased with 1 point.
   * If the user select the wrong answer the score will be decreased with 1 point.
   * The total score will be displayed after the quiz is completed.
 * Link to go to the quiz page and start the quiz directly.

 ![WWQ-homepage](documents/readme_img/wwq-homepage.webp)

-*Quiz Page*
+##### Quiz Page

+*Content*